 Mid West ARIES has a range of courses, information and educational materials on Recovery and Well-being in Mental Health.

 What makes Mid West ARIES different and how does it work?

 The topics of the courses are created by people with lived experience, family members and staff working within the services.
 This is called co-production.
 This means that everyone has a say in what goes in to the courses.

 The courses are then co-delivered by people with lived experience, family members and staff working within the services.
 This is a different way to how other courses are usually created and delivered.

 How can you sign up for a course?

 Contact us on the numbers or email address detailed below.
-An online form is being developed and will be available shortly,

 How else can you get involved?

 Mid West ARIES regularly organises co-production sessions to create new courses.
 From time to time we call upon volunteers who have lived experience of mental health difficulties and recovery, or family members and carers, and also those working in mental health services.